 If not, you could waste money buying an overpriced domain, or worse falling into the hands of fraudulent people.
 It’s not the best route if you want a fair price for a domain name.

-The ideal option is to hire a buy domain service that works within your budget to handle the entire process from research to handover.
+The ideal option is to hire a domain buy service to acquire a domain that works within your budget.
+Domain acquisition services handle the entire process from research to handover.

 Before we dig into the benefits of working with a domain broker service, let’s cover the basics first.